johnpleung/citation-saver/docs/README.md

 If you follow a Citation Saver link in another browser (or if you decide to uninstall Citation Saver), your link will still be valid and will take you to the same page; your browser just won't automatically highlight the citation.

 This is not a link shortening service.
-We're not logging any of your page visits; the experience takes place entirely in your browser.
+I'm not logging any of your page visits; the experience takes place entirely in your browser.
 <br>
 <br>